The Two Roles, Side by Side

 A Practical Recommendation

 If in doubt, hire at least a day-of coordinator.
 The single biggest source of wedding-day stress is having no one but the couple running logistics on the day itself.
 Even the most organized couple should not be answering vendor questions during their own ceremony.
-A coordinator is the minimum insurance policy, and the couples who skip it are almost always the ones who wish they hadn't.
+A coordinator is the minimum insurance policy, and the couples who skip it are almost always the ones who wish they had not.
+Start your search at least four months before the wedding to ensure availability, and book as soon as you find someone you trust.